coding-benjito/dynamod/MODEL_REFERENCE.md

 A special notation is available to describe population segments.
 There are several ways to do this:

 - the predefined variable `ALL` (the total population with no restrictions)
+- the predefined variable `SEGMENT` (the current population according to the current for/after context)
 - `attribute=value` (the population segment having the given value for the given attribute
 - `attribute in [value1, value2, …]` (the population segment having one of the listed values for the given attribute
 - if `X` is a population segment, `X with attribute=value` is another one (further restricting the segment)